RISE in Tanzania: Research Overview (Technical)

 Key institutions: Georgetown University Initiative on Innovation, Development and Evaluation, Twaweza, the University of Dar es Salaam, and the World Bank

 The Tanzania team proposes using an education reform adopted by the Government of Tanzania, Big Results Now in Education (BRNED), to explore system effects and relationships.
-This came about after a rapid decline in student achievement in the county: a 2011 study found that only 30% of students could read a basic Kiswahili story and do basic math.
+This came about after a rapid decline in student achievement in the county: a 2011 study found that only 30 percent of students could read a basic Kiswahili story and do basic math.
 Between 2006 and 2012, the pass rate for the Primary School Leaving Examination (PSLE) declined from 70 to 31 percent, and the pass rate for the Certificate of Secondary Education Examination (CSEE) declined from 89 to 34 percent.
 To stem and reverse this trend, nine specific government initiatives aimed at fast tracking the improvement of the quality of education service delivery are introduced via BRNED.

 The team views the systems-level theory of change underlying the BRNED initiatives under five mechanisms: (a) changing accountability environment, (b) building a coalition to enact and sustain the reform, (c) motivating teachers, (d) re-orienting the education system to focus on learning outcomes and (e) improving school financing and management practices.